 The thickness of the skin on the scalp can be both a help and a hindrance when it comes to using Latisse.
 The skin of the eyelids is very thin, which allows Latisse to sink in effectively and work better in terms of regrowing the hair.
 Since the scalp’s skin is considerably thicker, it might not absorb the medication as well.

 But, that thickness can also reduce a person’s chance of side effects.
 One of the side effects of using Latisse on eyelashes is that it can cause hyperpigmentation of the skin.
 It’s thought that discoloration is less likely to take place on the scalp.
 Any discoloration that does occur can be concealed by the hair growth.

 Won’t Replace Hair Restoration Surgery

-During a hair transplant, these hair are moved to the top of the scalp.
-Since they won’t miniaturize and come from a patient’s own head, the surgery provides an effective, natural looking treatment.
-As an added benefit, many patients only need a single surgery to get permanent results, compared to having to apply Latisse everyday.
+During a hair transplant, these hairs are moved to the top of the scalp.
+Since they won’t miniaturize and come from a patient’s own head, the surgery provides an effective, natural-looking treatment.
+As an added benefit, many patients only need a single surgery to get permanent results, compared to having to apply Latisse every day.

 If you are experiencing male pattern baldness and want to learn more about your options for treatment, contact Dr. Jeffrey Epstein, a hair restoration surgeon with nearly two decades of experience.
 Dr. Epstein is one of the most well-respected surgeons in the field.
 Call (305) 666-1774 for an appointment at his office in Miami.

 Probably.
 Is not approved by the FDA but there are no laws preventing doctors from prescribing it for that purpose

 It may help eyelash growth, but it may be too weak for scalp hair.